Kiwifruits are easy to grow.

 - Protect trunks from winter cold by wrapping them in burlap.

-- The easiest way to propagate kiwifruit is by softwood cutting; take a 4 to 6 inch cutting of a new shoot; dip it in rooting hormone and set it in organic potting mix; cutting commonly root in 2 to 4 weeks.
+- The easiest way to propagate kiwifruit is by softwood cutting; take a 4 to 6-inch cutting of a new shoot; dip it in rooting hormone and set it in an organic potting mix; cutting commonly root in 2 to 4 weeks.

 - Kiwifruit seeds germinate readily after stratification—place seeds in the refrigerator for 3 weeks before sowing.
 The resulting plants will be either male or female.

 - Kiwifruit can be propagated by grafting; use a dormant scion and join it to the rootstock in midwinter; use whip-and-tongue or cleft graft.